 Springtime is the perfect time to slow down.
 To enjoy one another.
 And a perfect way to do that is to take your Poetry Teatime outdoors.

-DAY 2: Nature Poetry Teatime
+DAY 2: How to Host a Nature Inspired Poetry Teatime

 Since this teatime is all about nature, it seems only natural to choose snacks and drinks you might take on a picnic.